Andrew Intrater: Career

 He serves on the executive committee of Steven Spielberg's Shoah Foundation.
 He holds a Bachelor of Science in chemical engineering from Rutgers University.

-Political donations

-George Santos

-Intrater gained wider public attention in 2023, when it was revealed that he was a major donor to George Santos, a right-wing freshman congressman of the Republican Party.
-Santos was later caught lying to the public on multiple occasions, in particular involving his résumé.
-The Washington Post reported that Santos’s main campaign committee received the maximal individual amount of USD 5,800 from Intrater as well as his wife.
-On top of that committees with connections to Santos received ”tens of thousands” of Dollars.
-Intrater's personal holding company invested “hundreds of thousands of Dollars“ into a bond fund run by Santos former employer Harbor City, which was accused by regulators of running a Ponzi scheme.
-Intrater claims to have been a victim of the fraud.

-Other political affiliations
+Political affiliations

-Intrater had close ties with Michael Cohen, Donald Trump’s long time personal lawyer, who received a USD 1,000,000 consulting contract from Intrater’s firm Columbus Nova.
-Intrater also paid USD 250,000 to attend the inauguration ceremony of Donald Trump.
-The lawyers of Stormy Daniels believed that he contributed to her hush money payment.
+Intrater had close ties with Michael Cohen, Donald Trump's long time personal lawyer, who received a US$1,000,000 consulting contract from Intrater's firm Columbus Nova.
+Intrater also paid US$250,000 to attend the 2017 inauguration ceremony of Donald Trump.
+The lawyers of Stormy Daniels, including Michael Avenatti, believed that he contributed to her hush money payment.
 Intrater also donated to the campaign of Madison Cawthorn, another right-wing newcomer of the Republican Party.

 Private life

 Intrater was born in New York and raised in New Jersey.
 His family originates from Drohobych in today's Ukraine.
 His father was a survivor of the Holocaust.
 He speaks English, Russian and Polish.
-His brother Frederick was accused of being involved with alt-right politics after purchasing web domains deemed to have alt-right name connotations, with Frederick explaining he only intended to "flip" them for a profit.